 The quarterly populations used in rate calculations are adjusted using mid-year population estimates or a combination of mid-year population estimates and population projections to estimate what the likely population would have been for the mid-quarter.

 The rolling annual rates are calculated using the last four quarters' conception numbers and the populations used are mid-year population estimates from the corresponding years weighted accordingly.

 Further information on population estimates, and their methodology, can be found on our website.

 6.2 Area coverage

 Conception figures include only live births, stillbirths and abortions that occurred in England and Wales to women usually resident in England and Wales.

-Numbers and rates of conceptions are given by the woman’s area of usual residence based on boundaries in place when the area derivation was conducted (for example, 2015 conceptions used boundaries in place in January 2017).
+Numbers and rates of conceptions are given by the woman’s area of usual residence based on boundaries in place when the area derivation was conducted (for example, 2016 conceptions use boundaries from the November 2017 National Statistics Postcode Lookup (NSPL)).
+Prior to 2016 data annual and quarterly conceptions figures by area of usual residence were derived using the latest ONS monthly postcode file.
 The postcode of the woman’s address at the time of the maternity or abortion is used to assign the area of usual residence at the time of the conception.